Tumhare Siwa

 Tumhare Siwa (Without You) is a 2015 Pakistani romantic drama serial.
-It is based on the novel of Wasi Shah airing on Hum TV.
+It is based on a novel by Wasi Shah, airing on Hum TV.
 The series is directed by Sakina Samo and produced by Moomal Entertainment.
-It stars is or Ahsan Khan, Aisha Khan, Noor Hassan Rizvi, Mansha Pasha, Salina Sipra, Lubna Aslam etc. in leading roles.
+It stars Ahsan Khan, Aisha Khan, Noor Hassan Rizvi, Mansha Pasha, Salina Sipra, Lubna Aslam in leading roles.
 The drama airs every Friday at 8pm.
-It is about 2 couples whose deep love turns to deep hatred.
+It is about two couples whose deep love turns to deep hatred.

 Characters

 Aazar (Ahsan Khan) acts as brother of Tania/Tani, husband of Rania (Aisha Khan), father of Dani.
 His close friend is Arsal (Noor Hassan Rizvi), whose wife is Samra (Mansha Pasha).
 Rania has a brother, Aziz (Mustafa Changazi) while Aazar has a sister Tania (Salina Sipra).
 Tania is married to Babar.
 Arsal and Samra have a daughter, Neni, and Aazar has a son, Dani.

 Summary

 Tumhare Siwa is the story of two best friends Arsal and Aazar.
 Arsal is happily married to Samra and Aazar married to Rania.
 In addition, Aazar has a sister Tania.
 Arsal has a daughter, Rania and Aazar has a son.
 The two couples are living happily and proceeding with their lives.

 The story takes a twist when Samra starts having severe headaches, and is later diagnosed as having a brain tumor.
 The cost of the surgery is unaffordable for Arsal.
 During their tension of gathering money for Samra's surgery, they come to know that the "family expenses" of Aazar can be paid by his insurance from his job.
 Arsal decides to divorce his beloved wife Samra.
 Hence she can be engaged in a "paper marriage" to Aazar.
 Hence, the expenses for the treatment will be paid by his insurance and when everything gets smooth again and Samra recovers, he will remarry his love.

 But when Samra is almost cured, Arsal and Samra witness a car accident in which Arsal dies and Samra gets injured.